 Governmental Funds - Governmental funds finance the Authority's governmental functions, including the disbursement of restricted monies.
-The Authority's governmental fund type is a Special Revenue Fund.
+The Authority's governmental fund type is a special revenue fund.
 Expendable assets are assigned to the applicable governmental fund according to the purposes for which they may or must be used; current liabilities are assigned to the fund from which they are to be paid; and the difference between assets and liabilities is fund balance.

-The Special Revenue Funds account for the Housing Trust Fund and the South Carolina Homeownership Employment Lending Program (SC HELP).
+The special revenue funds account for the Housing Trust Fund and SC HELP.
 The Housing Trust Fund was established in May 1992 pursuant to South Carolina Code of Laws, Chapter 31, Article 4.
 The Authority receives funding from a percentage of the documentary stamp tax on instruments conveying real property.
 Under this enabling legislation, the Housing Trust Fund is to be used to "increase the supply of safe, decent, and affordable housing for members of the very low and lower income individuals and households."
 SC HELP was established in January 2011 and was funded by the U.S. Department of Treasury's Hardest Hit Fund.
 The program is designed to help homeowners avoid foreclosure.